milos7250/GRouNdGAN/docs/causal_gan_cfg.rst

         [Evaluation]
-        simulated data path ; will use [Generation]/generation path if left undefined plot tsne = True # Note: has to be true in order to run miLISI compute euclidean distance = True
+        simulated data path ; will use [Generation]/generation path if left undefined plot umap = True ; Note: has to be true in order to run miLISI compute euclidean distance = True
         compute cosine distance = True
         compute rf auroc = True
         compute MMD = True
-        compute miLISI = True # plot tsne has to be True for this to work
+        compute miLISI = True ; plot umap has to be True for this to work

         [GRN Benchmarking]
         grn to benchmark = path/to/inferred/grn.csv